musaffa/file_validators/README.md

 ### File Content Type Validator

 * `allow`: Allowed content types.
 Can be a single content type or an array.
 Each type can be a String or a Regexp.
-It also accepts proc.
+It also accepts `proc`.
 Allows all by default.
 ```ruby
 # string
 validates :avatar, file_content_type: { allow: 'image/jpeg' }